zumasys/docs/site/rover/release-notes/web/1-0-31-staging/README.md

 - **Rover Web**
   - **Sales**
-    - Filtering and sorting on in Opportunities, Quotes, and Orders are now stored.
+    - Filtering and sorting in Opportunities, Quotes, and Orders are now saved after making changes.
+  - **POS**
+    - Pagination has been added to the parts search table.

 ## Updates

 - **Offline Mode**

-  - Sales tax calculations and error message are now
+  - Sales tax calculations error message are now hidden when in offline mode.

 - **POS**

   - Ability to hide download/email buttons have been added to `MRK.CONTROL`
-  - Fix issue with sale `TYPE` not persisting after refresh.
+  - Fix issue with sale `TYPE` not saving after refresh.
-  - Parts inforamtion
+  - `RACK` parts information has been added to the draft orders table.

 - **General**
-  - Table formatting sty;es has been updated to align text, numbers, and dates.
+  - Table formatting styles has been updated to align text, numbers, and dates.
+  - Tables defaults have been updated to be sorted by descending date.

 <PageFooter />